fmbot-discord/docs/docs/commands/misc.md

 Judges your music taste using AI.
 You can pick between either a compliment or a roast.

-Free users can use this command 3 times a day, <a href="/supporter/">supporters up to 25.</a>
+Free users can use this command 3 times a day, <a href="/supporter/">supporters up to 15.</a>

+Supporters also get access to higher quality GPT-4 powered compliments and roasts.

 Options: